 Grantees will have a period of 7 calendar days to submit any corrections or missing or incorrect documentation listed by the Program Administrator.
 Any funds that have not been properly proven will not be reimbursed at the end of the correction period.

-Grantees are required to use the Final Report Expense Summary template and save it in the google drive to help organize the required cancelled checks and invoices.
+Grantees are required to use the Final Report Expense Summary template and save it in google drive to help organize the required canceled checks and invoices.
 The template is a Google Sheet.
 You may add additional rows to budget categories as needed.

 Grantees are required to provide evidence that grant dollars were spent in accordance with the Grant Award Agreement (contract).
 This evidence/documentation must correspond to the approved grant award budget in the Final Report Form.